-NAME OF COURSE: Lifetime Fitness

-LENGTH OF CLASS: one semester PREREQUISITE: Those who qualify
+NAME OF COURSE: Unified Physical Education LENGTH OF CLASS: one semester PREREQUISITE: Those who qualify

-Lifetime Fitness is a physical education class designed to increase the student's fitness level and teach life skills dealing with the knowledge of the importance of a physical fitness lifestyle.
+Unified Physical Education is a class designed to increase the student's fitness level and teach life skills dealing with the knowledge of the importance of a physical fitness lifestyle.
 Half the class time will be aerobic walking for at least twenty (20) minutes.
 The second half will be participation in team activities, with an emphasis placed on team work and sportsmanship.
-Sports to be included are: basketball, badminton, soccer, Frisbee, football, and kickball.
+Sports to be included are: basketball, badminton, soccer, Frisbee, football, yoga, and kickball.